 While the opening of Tokyo Haneda Airport to more international flights has enabled All Nippon Airways (ANA) to strengthen its network, a senior airline executive stresses that further expansion is essential for both of Tokyo’s gateway airports.
 ANA and its rival Japan Airlines (JAL) have big plans for international growth.
 The carriers have plenty of new aircraft on tap, thanks to recent orders, and now they need the government to ensure they can be accommodated in the key Tokyo ...

-"Japanese Majors Want More Growth At Tokyo Airports" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Japanese Majors Want More Growth At Tokyo Airports" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.